‘Attack On Titan’ Season 2: Anne’s Titan Form And Several New Monsters In AOT Anime Have Complex Intelligence

-With Episode 5 of Attack On Titan Season 2, titled “Historia” about to be aired, fans of the anime that’s based on manga Shingeki No Kyojin, an immensely popular light novel series by mangaka Hajime Isayama, have been actively discussing about the Titans that have displayed a never-before-seen complexity and intelligence.
+With Episode 5 of Attack On Titan Season 2, titled “Historia,” about to be aired, fans of the anime that’s based on manga Shingeki No Kyojin, an immensely popular light novel series by mangaka Hajime Isayama, have been actively discussing the Titans that have displayed a never-before-seen complexity and intelligence.
 While Season 1 of AOT did indicate a few people could transform into these giant creatures, none are more complex than Anne’s titan form or the Beast Titan that has the ability to have a very mature conversation with several implied or suggestive meanings.

 As Episode 5 of Attack On Titan Season 2 approaches, anime fans are excited about the rather gruesome events outlined in the previous episode.
 Not only did Episode 4 of AOT Season 2 show one of the most gruesome and grisly deaths ever featured in an anime, the episode also revealed just how menacing and dangerous the Beast Titan can be.
-In fact, the only Titan to be covered with fur, not only displayed remarkable intelligence, he also appeared to expertly control the other Titans around him, and even got them to do exactly what he wanted.
-His eerie calmness as well as childlike amazement at the weapons and gear of the soldiers is unnerving too.
+In fact, the only Titan to be covered with fur, not only displayed remarkable intelligence, he also appeared to expertly control the other Titans around him and even got them to do exactly what he wanted.
+His eerie calmness, as well as childlike amazement at the weapons and gear of the soldiers, is unnerving too.

 ⚠️ #AttackOnTitan Season 2 ⚠️